lycheeverse/lychee/README.md

           Base URL or website root directory to check relative URLs e.g. <https://example.com> or `/path/to/public`

       --root-path <ROOT_PATH>
-          Root path to use when checking absolute local links, --base is ignored when this is set
+          Root path to use when checking absolute local links, base option is ignored when this is set

       --basic-auth <BASIC_AUTH>
           Basic authentication support.
 E.g. `http://example.com username:password`